Stable envelopes for slices of the affine Grassmannian: Stable Envelopes

 \subsubsection{Polarizations}

-Definition of stable envelopes depends on a certain sign choice provided by polarizations.
+The definition of stable envelopes depends on a certain sign choice provided by polarizations, an element cohomology element $\epsilon_Z \in \EqCoHlgy{\A}{Z}$ for each component $Z \subset X^{\A}$ satisfying additional conditions.

-Let $\C$ be a face in the stratification of $\mathfrak{a}_\mathbb{R}$ by walls (possibly not of the highest dimension, so it's not necessary a chamber).
-Given $Z\subset X^{\A}$ a component of the fixed locus, the restriction of the tangent bundle $T_X$ of $X$ to $Z$ splits into attracting, constant and repelling parts:
+Let $\C$ be a face in the stratification of $\mathfrak{a}_\mathbb{R}$ by walls (possibly not of the highest dimension, so it is not necessary a chamber).
+Given $Z\subset X^{\A}$, a component of the fixed locus, the restriction of the tangent bundle $T_X$ of $X$ to $Z$ splits into attracting, constant and repelling parts:

 (repelling part is exactly the attraction part with respect to $-C$, the opposite face).

 If we consider the normal bundle to $Z$ in $X$, we get a splitting

 The symplectic form pairs $N^{\C}_{Z/X}$ and $N^{-\C}_{Z/X}$, which gives an isomorphism of $\T$-equivariant bundles